DigitalCampus/django-oppia/docs/technical/install/aws.rst

 * MySQL root password: 'default'
 * MySQL oppia user password: 'default' - this is the user that Django uses to connect to your database.
-When you have changed this password you should also update the django settings.py file (at:
+When you have changed this password you should also update the settings file (at:
   ``/home/oppiamobile/django-oppia/oppiamobile/settings_secret.py``) to reflect the new database password.
 * Django super user: username 'admin' and password 'default'